pharriso/osp10_aci/README.md

 # Red Hat OSP10 Integration with ACI 2.2(2e)

-These templates can be used to deploy OSP10 with ACI in unified mode
+These templates can be used to deploy OSP10 with ACI in unified mode.
+This deploys a very basic overcloud to just prove ACI integration with RHOSP10.

 ## Pre-Reqs

 Install undercloud.
 Standard install with nothing exciting

---- Install ACI TripleO patch ---
+## Install ACI TripleO patch

 Install Cisco tripleo patch rpm on undercloud - We tested with aci-tripleo-patch-10.0-7

 NOTE!
 There is a problem with the yaml files provided by the rpm (fixed upstream) which means that the ACI config is not re-applied when the stack is updated.
 Copy apic_puppet.yaml from the git repo to /opt/aci-tripleo-patch/puppet/ to fix this.

---- Modify Overcloud images ---
+## Modify Overcloud images

 Download the plugin tar file from Cisco as well and unpack the contents into /home/stack/aci_patch